hwaseonchoi/movieapp/README.md

 ## Screenshots

-The app features three main screens:
+The app features four main screens:
 - **Home Tab**: Displays your movie collection in a grid layout with posters
+- **Gallery Tab**: Compact 8-column tile view showing only posters for quick browsing
 - **Add Movie Tab**: Search and add new movies to your collection
 - **Profile Tab**: Placeholder for future user profile features